vitabene/newtabene/readme.md

 #Newtabene
-##Simple new tab extension for Google Chrome
+##Simple, extremely customizable new tab extension for Google Chrome

+Work in progress.